coupergateway/couper-examples/sending-jwt-upstream/README.md

 ```
 The value of `X-Jwt-Sub` is the same as the `sub` claim of the JWT created at https://jwt.io/.

 To send different claim values upstream, we can adapt the `request_headers` in the configuration file.
+Note that **all** claims, not just the standard claims, are stored in `req.ctx.…`
 To add different claims to the JWT, we have to modify the JSON in the "PAYLOAD" box in the right ("Decoded") column.